 “Compared with the Canaanite woman, what was the attitude those chief priests, scribes, and Pharisees who served Jehovah in the temple held toward the Lord Jesus and His new work?
 They had never sought or investigated whether the Lord Jesus was the coming Messiah they had been waiting for, but tried every excuse to resist and condemn the Lord Jesus when His work did not conform to their notions and imaginations.
 It is obvious that when facing God’s appearance and work, instead of seeking humbly as a created being, they acted irreverently toward God’s work and even arrogantly and stiffly judged that God should not work this way or that way.
 In name they believed in God, while in substance they denied that the identity of the incarnate Lord Jesus was God Himself.
 Compared with the Pharisees, the Canaanite woman was just a gentile.
 She neither had a high position nor possessed great Bible knowledge or theological theories, but her godliness and reason surpassed those of the chief priests, scribes, and Pharisees who had served God for years.
 This is why her faith was praised by the Lord Jesus.
 Therefore, the Canaanite woman’s attitude of piety toward the Lord, her faith in the Lord and her reason should all be emulated by us.”

 What she said reminded me of my own conduct when following the Lord.
 I couldn’t compare with the Canaanite woman!
 And then, I said in shame: “Thinking back on my years spent following the Lord Jesus, I’ve read the Lord’s words in the Bible many times before.
 Even though I keep these words constantly in my mouth and verbally acknowledge that God is the truth, the way, and the life, I’ve never practiced them in real life.
 When I was preaching in the pulpit after being elected as a leader, seeing the believers gazing at me with admiration, I was full of joy.
 Instead of giving glory to God rationally, I rose above myself and enjoyed people’s worship and admiration.
-I thought I was full of for I have spent a lot and paid much price for the Lord actively.
+I thought I was full of faith in God for I have spent a lot and paid much price for the Lord actively.
 However, when some adverse things came upon my family or there was a conflict between me and the co-workers, I would lose my faith in the Lord and become depressed.
 When the Lord provided me with grace, I filled my mouth with happy thanksgivings and praises and my faith in God also increased; while when I encountered some illness or disasters, I blamed God for not blessing me, and even misunderstood and doubted God.
 Regarding the reason and faith in God, there is indeed a world of difference between me and the Canaanite woman.
 After hearing your fellowship about the Canaanite woman’s faith, I feel that I really ought to learn from her and transform my view about belief in God.
 No matter how God treats us, we should keep to our place as a creation and learn to obey God’s arrangements.
 We should never deny God’s word when His work is not in accordance with our conceptions.
 And we shouldn’t doubt God’s identity and position no matter what attitude He holds toward us.”

 Huihui said sincerely: “Yes.
 No matter it is sense, insight, faith before God, or attitude of piety, we are quite poor, which requires us to pursue the truth and correct our viewpoints and attitudes in our belief in God.
 Only in this way will our sense and insight gradually return to normal.
 Just as the words in this book say: ‘The goal of people’s pursuit of the truth is to obey God.
 Irrespective of what God does, what form He appears in or what method He uses to speak to you, the position God has in your heart cannot change, your reverence for God cannot change, the distance between you and God cannot change and your true faith in God cannot change; in your heart, God’s essence and His position cannot change’ (‘Man is the Greatest Beneficiary of God’s Management Plan’).
 If we can act in compliance with these words, our hearts will beget true obedience and fear of God little by little.
 Then regardless of what trial we may encounter, we will be able to stand in our place as a creation of God to worship Him, properly experience the work of God, and practice God’s word.”